amankhadka/Automated-Enaguration-System/README.md

 Used Items:

-NodeMCU with ESP8266
+NodeMCU with ESP8266,
-DC moter controller
+DC moter controller,
-DC Morter
+DC Morter,
-12 V Battery
+12 V Battery,
-Connecting Wires
+Connecting Wires,
-12 V Battery
+12 V Battery.

 When we connect required items and program the controller with Ardiono IDE we can access the device through browser.
 First of all we need to connect the device to Enaguration WiFi enabled from controller with password "P@ssw0rd"